MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-compliance-playbook.md

 search.appverid:
 - MOE150
 - MET150
-description: "Microsoft Purview solutions trial playbook." ms.custom: trial-playbook
+description: "Microsoft Purview solutions trial user guide." ms.custom: trial-playbook
 ---

-# Trial playbook: Microsoft Purview solutions
+# trial user guide: Microsoft Purview solutions

-Welcome to the Microsoft Purview solutions trial playbook.
+Welcome to the Microsoft Purview solutions trial user guide.
 This playbook will help you make the most of your free trial by helping you discover robust and comprehensive capabilities of Microsoft Purview and security products.

 [!INCLUDE [purview-preview](../includes/purview-preview.md)]